After upgrading to PAN-OS 9.0, traffic from overridden URLs is matching the wrong custom URL category

 - Upgrade to PAN-OS 9.0

-In PAN-OS 8.x, URLs can be configured in an allow and block list for the override tab of a URL Filtering profile
+This is a design change starting from PAN-OS 9.0.
+In PAN-OS 8.x, URLs can be configured in an allow and block list for the override tab of a URL Filtering profile.

 GUI 8.x: Objects > Security Profiles > URL Filtering

 GUI 9.x: Objects > Custom Objects > URL Category

 In 9.x, the override tab has been removed